Youssef-Afella/LightTracing/README.md

 It's better than RayTracing for our use case cause it gives sharper caustics.

 The implementation doesnt priorities speed or accuracy, it just serve as a playground for some light experiments.</br>
-And also it's more of a project I started to learn Beef Language (the best programming lang I found so far !).</br>
+It's a project I started to experiment with this method along side learning Beef Language (the best programming lang I found so far !).</br>

 ## Screenshots
 <img width="1002" height="739" alt="Untitled-7" src="https://github.com/user-attachments/assets/a107f2de-67e9-4702-acd5-132f3df989e0" />